-We offer the University of Cambridge IGCSE First Language, Second Language, and Literature courses.
+We offer the Oxford AQA IGCSE First and Second Language and Literature courses.
 Students take the course which is most suitable for them and their future ambitions, based on the advice and guidance of their English teacher and their record of work in Years 7-9.